fr en es pt

 Cerro Machin: From Observation to Prevention

-The currently dormant Cerro Machin could awaken with a powerful explosion like in the past.
-The domes are actually the plugs of the volcanic vents from which tephras such as pyroclastic ash and pumice stones, pyroclastic flows, and rock blocks, as well as mudflows called lahars, emerged during ancient explosions.
+Cerro Machin, currently dormant, could well wake up in a strong explosion as in the past.
+The domes are actually the plugs of the volcanic vents from which, during the ancient explosions, tephras such as pyroclastic ashes and pumice stones, pyroclastic flows, and stone blocks as well as mudflows called lahars emerged.

-Mudflows or lahars are generally devastating.
-They rush down the mountains and engulf everything in their path, including trees, bridges, cars, buildings, etc. The volcanic activity of the Machin volcano has increased since 1998, with more frequent small earthquakes and fumaroles.
-Geologists are monitoring radon gas emissions and possible deformations of the domes that obstruct the crater.
+Mudflows or lahars are generally of devastating power.
+They rush down the mountains and engulf everything in their path: trees, bridges, cars, buildings, etc. The volcanic activity of the Machin volcano has increased since 1998, with small earthquakes and fumaroles becoming more numerous.
+Geologists are attentive to radon gas emissions and possible deformations of the domes that obstruct the crater.

 N.B.: A lahar is a volcanic mudflow.
-It is primarily composed of water, volcanic ash, and tephras.
+It is mainly composed of water, volcanic ash, and tephras.

 Nevado del Ruiz Volcano